HeadHunter4621/HeadHunter4621.github.io/_pages/singers/suigin-sherii.md

 permalink: /singers/suigin-sherii
 ---

 This is a voicebank that I made with my mom!
-She has an american accent which really shows in the voicebank...
+She has an american accent which really shows in the voicebank.

 It was so fun to record.
 Eventually I will do a CVVC voicebank and also a CVVC with my dad and do some kind of duet, which should be really fun!
 It will be paired with [my father's voicebank](/singers/chris)

 # Character Info:
 - Name: